270 Park Avenue (1960–2021): Form and facade

-The stainless steel was manufactured by General Bronze.
+The stainless steel was used at the request of the building's original tenant—Union Carbide, which wanted to use as much of the material as possible—and was manufactured by General Bronze.
 The spandrels and mullions were covered with products made by Electro Metallurgical Co., a subsidiary of Union Carbide.
 Electro Metallurgical used a proprietary process called "Permyron" to blacken the spandrels.
-This allowed the black matte finish to remain on the spandrels permanently; at the time, black-matte finishes could wear off if they were applied using any other method.
+This allowed the black-matte finish to remain on the spandrels permanently; at the time, black-matte finishes could wear off if they were applied using any other method.
+Spandrels and windows of a different design were used for the mechanical stories on the intermediate and upper levels.

 Plazas

-Between the building and the lot line was a plaza made of pink terrazzo tiles.
-The patterned sidewalk was similar to one at the nearly contemporary 1271 Avenue of the Americas.
-In addition, the building had a flagpole in its plaza, a feature present in other buildings erected in New York City around the same time.
-The plaza in front of the building comprised about 44 percent of the entire lot.
+On all sides of the block, there was a plaza between the building and the lot line, which comprised about 44 percent of the entire lot.
+The plaza was made of pink terrazzo tiles, which were patterned similarly to the sidewalk at the nearly contemporary 1271 Avenue of the Americas.
+The plaza had a flagpole, a feature present in other buildings erected in New York City around the same time.
 The terrazzo sidewalks tended to become slippery when it rained or snowed.
 The sidewalk in 270 Park Avenue's plaza was so slippery that, less than a year after the building was completed in 1960, acid etching was applied to the tiles to roughen their surfaces.
 This was finally replaced in the 1980s with black granite, which provided a rough-textured surface.
 Two 120 ft fountains, one each on 47th and 48th Streets, were also built during this renovation.

 At the center of the site, separating the main 52-story tower and the Madison Avenue annex, a 60 ft wide public plaza connected 47th and 48th Streets.
 The central plaza served as a one-block extension of Vanderbilt Avenue, which ran from 42nd to 47th Street.
-The site of the plaza was supposed to be part of a northward extension of Vanderbilt Avenue to 49th Street; the New York Central Railroad had built this section of Vanderbilt Avenue in 1913, but it was never deeded to the government of New York City.
+The site of the plaza had been intended as a northward extension of Vanderbilt Avenue to 49th Street; the New York Central Railroad had built this section of Vanderbilt Avenue in 1913, but it was never deeded to the government of New York City.
 Inside the central plaza, SOM provided space for a future pedestrian connection to Grand Central Terminal several blocks south.
 An entrance to the terminal, with an elevator, was ultimately instead built on the north side of 47th Street east of Madison Avenue.
 Work on this entrance began in 1997 as part of the Grand Central North project and was completed in 1999.